Nin-Onin/GymGenius/README.md

 # GymGenius
-is an efficient desktop-based gym management system built in C# using the .NET Framework.
+Desktop-based gym management system built in C# using the .NET Framework.
 Developed as a final project in CSci 23 - Application Development and Emerging Technologies.
 It can automate membership registration, scheduling, payment processing, equipment management, and customer and gym staff database management.

 ## Desktop Application User Interface